-Advance Payment
+92. Advance Payment

-92.-(1) A procuring entity may make an advance payment when necessary to enable the effective implementation of a public procurement contract, but the aggregate of any advance payments made under the public procurement contract shall not exceed ten per cent of the value of the public procurement contract, unless otherwise justified.

-(2) Unless otherwise stipulated in the public procurement contract, an advance payment shall not be made unless an advance payment guarantee is furnished in the form specified in the tendering document.

-(3) The contractor shall-

-(a) subject to paragraph (b), utilize materials, equipment and labour acquired with the advance payment only for fulfilment of the public procurement contract, under which the advance payment was made; and

-(b) where the public procurement contract is for works, use such materials, equipment and labour exclusively at sites related to the public procurement contract.

-(4) Advance payments are subject to the application of payment terms and to repayment as set out in the tendering document.
+- (1) A procuring entity may make an advance payment when necessary to enable the effective implementation of a public procurement contract, but the aggregate of any advance payments made under the public procurement contract shall not exceed 10% of the value of the public procurement contract, unless otherwise justified. - (2) Unless otherwise stipulated in the public procurement contract, an advance payment shall not be made unless an advance payment guarantee is furnished in the form specified in the tendering document. - (3) The contractor shall - (a) subject to paragraph (b), utilize materials, equipment and labour acquired with the advance payment only for fulfilment of the public procurement contract, under which the advance payment was made; and - (b) where the public procurement contract is for works, use such materials, equipment and labour exclusively at sites related to the public procurement contract. - (4) Advance payments are subject to the application of payment terms and to repayment as set out in the tendering document.

-Monitoring, evaluation and reporting
+93. Monitoring, evaluation and reporting

-93. For the purposes of ensuring timely and effective performance of a public procurement contract and assisting a procuring entity, the accounting officer shall-
+For the purposes of ensuring timely and effective performance of a public procurement contract and assisting a procuring entity, the accounting officer shall -

-- (a) throughout the duration of the public procurement contract, monitor- - (i) the performance of the contractor, and - (ii) the quality and quantity of the outputs and outcomes of the public procurement contract; - (b) prepare a post-completion evaluation report respecting the performance of the contractor where necessary, or, on the request of the Public Procurement Committee or Board; and - (c) submit to the Director a copy of the post-completion evaluation report.
+- (a) throughout the duration of the public procurement contract, monitor - (i) the performance of the contractor, and - (ii) the quality and quantity of the outputs and outcomes of the public procurement contract; - (b) prepare a post-completion evaluation report respecting the performance of the contractor where necessary, or, on the request of the Public Procurement Committee or Board; and - (c) submit to the Director a copy of the post-completion evaluation report.

-Deficient performance, breach and termination
+94. Deficient performance, breach and termination

-94.-(1) When a contractor defaults in the performance of the public procurement contract, the procuring entity may, subject to the rights of the tenderer who provided the security for the performance of the public procurement contract, take any action respecting the default as it considers appropriate, including issuing an invitation to tender or a request for proposals or negotiating a new public procurement contract.

-(2) Notwithstanding any other law, where a procuring entity-

-(a) determines that, by reason of changed circumstances, the continuation of a public procurement contract is not in the public interest; and the contractor is entitled, upon such a termination, to reimbursement of expenses incurred in the performance of the public procurement contract, but the contractor is not entitled to recover profits which would have been realised if the public procurement contract had been completed, but for its termination.
+- (1) When a contractor defaults in the performance of the public procurement contract, the procuring entity may, subject to the rights of the tenderer who provided the security for the performance of the public procurement contract, take any action respecting the default as it considers appropriate, including issuing an invitation to tender or a request for proposals or negotiating a new public procurement contract. - (2) Notwithstanding any other law, where a procuring entity - (a) determines that, by reason of changed circumstances, the continuation of a public procurement contract is not in the public interest; and - (b) with the approval of the accounting officer, Public Procurement Committee or Board, terminates the public procurement contract, the contractor is entitled, upon such a termination, to reimbursement of expenses incurred in the performance of the public procurement contract, but the contractor is not entitled to recover profits which would have been realised if the public procurement contract had been completed, but for its termination.